This page contains Frequently Asked Questions (FAQs) on Serious Shortage Protocols (SSPs) last updated on 8 June 2021.

 Q. When endorsing a prescription for an SSP, does the SSP number need to be included?

-A. No. The SSP number is not required as the originally prescribed drug and the presence of ‘NCSO’ endorsement against it will help identify that the protocol that was used to make a supply.
+A. No. The SSP number is not required as the originally prescribed drug and the presence of ‘SSP’ endorsement against it will help identify that the protocol that was used to make a supply.
 Additionally, as there are limited character spaces in the free text ‘Dispensed Additional Information’ field, keeping endorsements minimal is ideal.

 Q. What are the correct requirements for SSP endorsements?